 Are you a family caregiver looking for ideas on how to better manage the health needs of an aging adult?

-If so, I hope you’ll consider visiting the Geriatrics for Caregivers website.
-In that blog, I offer practical tips and suggestions on how you can help an older person maintain health and wellbeing.
+If so, I hope you’ll consider visiting the Better Health While Aging website.
+On that site, I offer practical tips and suggestions on how you can help an older person maintain health and wellbeing.

-I also post about upcoming caregiver education events, such as upcoming free Q & A calls for caregivers.
+I also post about upcoming caregiver education events, such as upcoming webinars on aging health.

 About GeriTech and Caregivers